mja5698746/cmsc11-srs/readme.txt

 # cmsc11-srs

 THE CMSC11 Student Registration System
 A simple and basic database system that records students and the subjects that they are enrolled in.
-This code was made in compliance for our CMSC11 subject.
+This group project (code) was made in compliance for our CMSC11 subject.

 FEATURES:
 1.)
 The Student Records